 This is our personal review of the Maximus Prime Wood Fired Oven.
-We've been using this oven for almost 3 years so have plenty of experience with its pros and cons.
+We've been using this oven for over 4 years so have plenty of experience with its pros and cons.
 Let's get started...

 The pizza oven was delivered to our house via a big freight truck in a crate.
 The oven is in a box inside the crate.